 - Moink Meat Subscription Box

 Shark Tank Air Date: 03/10/19 – Season 10 – Episode 15

 Entrepreneurs: Roger Anderson and Steve Berkson

-The Jolly Roger Telephone Company aims to protect consumers by intercepting and re-directing their calls to a conversant AI program.
+The Jolly Roger Telephone Company helps to protect consumers from spammers and telemarketers by intercepting and re-directing their calls to a conversant AI program.

-A third-party reputation scoring company is used by the Jolly Roger Telephone Company uses to determine the likelihood that the call is from a telemarketer and intercepts the call, directing it to one of it’s AI bots if it thinks it’s a “scam.
+A third-party reputation scoring company is used by the Jolly Roger Telephone Company uses to determine the likelihood that the call is from a telemarketer and intercepts the call, directing it to one of its AI bots if it thinks it’s a scam.

 A subscription costs $12 per year due to server hosting fees, telecommunications costs, and data, while costing the company $4 per year.

 |$200,000 for 4%||NO DEAL||NO SHARK|

 Goalsetter is the best FDIC-Insured app for kids and families that is allowance and financial literacy, goal-based savings, and gifting.

 Goalsetter was designed to make savings accounts easy and fun for the entire family, and it was created by a former Nickelodeon executive.
 Its main goal is to teach kids important financial lessons and language that will last a lifetime.